havok2905/havoks-corner/_posts/2023-10-14-how-i-build-dnd-battle-maps-in-photoshop.md

 For a simple game, you could call this map complete.
 But, you could certainly keep pushing the map further with some custom lighting and shadow.

-To better see your map, you may toggle off the display of the grid lines by clicking `View -> Show` and toggling off `Grid` in the navbar.
+To better see your map, you may toggle off the display of the grid lines by clicking View -> Show and toggling off Grid in the navbar.
 You will not need the grid lines much from this point forward.

 For starters, I like to apply a simple gradient to the entire image.
 Create a new layer and call it "Gradient".
 Make sure this new layer is on top of the previous layers.
-Select the `Gradient` tool and choose a subtle set of colors to your liking.
+Select the Gradient tool and choose a subtle set of colors to your liking.
 I'm going with a set of dark faded blues to simulate a night scene.
 Starting at the top corner of the image, click and drop to the opposite corner to apply the gradient.

 ![Apply Gradient]({{'/assets/img/posts/dnd-map/dnd-map-9.png' | relative_url }})

-Now set the `Blending Mode` for the "Gradient" layer to `Soft Light`.
+Now set the Blending Mode for the "Gradient" layer to Soft Light.

 ![Blending Mode Gradient]({{'/assets/img/posts/dnd-map/dnd-map-10.png' | relative_url }})

 Next, let's deepen some of these shadows.
 Create a new layer called "Shadows" and place it between the "Floor" and "Walls" layers.
-Select the `Brush` tool and set the `Color` to black, `Hardness` to 0%, the `Size` to 100, and the `Opacity` to 25%.
+Select the Brush tool and set the Color to black, Hardness to 0%, the Size to 100, and the Opacity to 25%.
 With the edge of the brush, paint along the walls and corners to deepen the shadow.

 ![Deepen Shadows]({{'/assets/img/posts/dnd-map/dnd-map-11.png' | relative_url }})